This Creole-Style Chicken and Sausage Gumbo is classic south Louisiana fare. It’s delicious, and it’s a great way to celebrate Mardi Gras!

 - Serve over white rice with several slices of fresh crusty bread.
 (Once gumbo has been dished into bowls, add approximately 1/2 tbsp gumbo file.
 Stir well.)

 Note: Celery, onion, and bell peppers are often referred to as the Holy Trinity of Cajun Cooking–many Louisiana inspired dishes include these 3 ingredients in some way.

 Tip: If you don’t want to make your own roux, then there are plenty of other options.
 When I’m not making my own, I prefer to use Savoie’s Old-Fashioned Dark Roux.
-(You can order this product from a number of websites.)
 I use about 1/2 jar of Savoie’s when I go that route…

 Tip: Gumbo is almost always served with some sort of crusty bread.
 So pick up a baguette from your local market or check out my recent post on making your own homemade baguettes!